Korea Ginseng Corporation: Clinical trials in China

 From 1998 to 2001, KGC conducted a three-year clinical trial in Haining City, an area with high colorectal cancer incidence in China, to determine whether their new product "Ginseng Pills" (which KGC claimed contained 0.4mg of ginseng extract) could prevent colorectal cancer.
 The informed consent form for the "Ginseng Pills" mentioned potential blood pressure elevation, stating that those who developed hypertension should discontinue the medication, and hypertensive patients were prohibited from participating.
 However, Shen Xinlian, an illiterate farmer from Haining, was enrolled in the trial at Maqiao Township Health Center without proper informed consent, despite already having elevated blood pressure; later, when she developed hypertension with systolic pressure exceeding 230 mmHg, the health center did not advise her to stop taking the medication.
 On February 23, 2004, Shen Xinlian died of uremia.
 Her family sued the trial institutions but lost the case as they couldn't prove causation.
 Due to a series of similar clinical trial incidents, China strengthened its clinical trial legislation in 2003 and 2004.

 The trial was conducted through the Cancer Institute of Zhejiang Medical University.
 A separate trial was conducted for stomach cancer prevention.
-An 1999 journal article mentions the two trials in progress, though the Korean side is named not as KGC, but as "Korea Complementary and Alternative Medicine Institute".
+A 1999 journal article mentions the two trials in progress, though the Korean side is named not as KGC, but as "Korea Complementary and Alternative Medicine Institute".